 3) Fix the contrast control.

-I would like to use this program to program the firmware for the retro computer that is being built.
-Program the video character ROM, firmware for the computer and maybe a GAL for address decoding.
+I would like to use this programmer to program the firmware for the retro computer that is being built.
+I would also like to program the video character ROM and also maybe a GAL, for address decoding.

 Following on from the previous project, I have been asked to look at updating this project to drive two 7 seven segment displays instead of one seven segment display.
 So, instead of taking av4 bit binary input (0000 to 1111) and driving a single 7 Segment LED display with values from 0 to 9 and A to F; the plan is now to read 8 bit of binary data (00000000 to 11111111) and output corresponding hex value (00 to FF).